Jobayed1408/solution-bazar/README.md

 # 🧠 Solution-HUB – Online Learning Platform
-A full-stack MERN online learning platform where users can explore, create, and enroll in courses.
+An online learning platform where users can explore, create, and show  courses.
 Built with **React + Vite**, **Node.js + Express**, **MongoDB**, and **Firebase Authentication**.

 ---